 Prognostics is the process of predicting the future reliability of a product by assessing the extent of deviation or degradation of a product from its expected normal operating conditions.
 Health monitoring is a process of measuring and recording the extent of deviation and degradation from a normal operating condition.

-The PHM group collaborates with industry and research partners to develop advanced sensors for diagnostics and prognostics applications.
-Applications such as tamper proof low-cost autonomous sensors that incorporate wireless communication, high onboard memory capacity and can be attached to any product with minimal interference to the functioning of that product are being developed.
-The PHM group enables real time prognostics and health management of electronic products in their application environment.
+The PHM Group collaborates with industry and research partners to develop advanced sensors for diagnostics and prognostics applications.
+Applications such as tamper proof low-cost autonomous sensors that incorporate wireless communication, and high onboard memory capacity and can be attached to any product with minimal interference to the functioning of that product are being developed.
+The PHM Group enables real-time prognostics and health management of electronic products in their application environment.